-Last updated May 2017
+Last updated June 2021

-Checkbook’s undercover shoppers over the years have collected proposals from lawn care services for more than 50 properties.
-Usually these proposals include a “lawn analysis” or similar notes from representatives who inspected the lawn and recommended work and a treatment plan.
+Checkbook’s undercover shoppers have over the years collected proposals from lawn care services for more than 100 properties.
+Usually these proposals include a “lawn analysis” or similar notes from representatives who inspected the space and recommended work and a treatment plan.
 If all the lawn care services’ estimators know what they are doing, every analysis would contain similar findings and recommendations.
 Not so.
 Not even close.
 The proposals we get rarely agree on identification of weed species, presence of disease, need to correct soil acidity, and recommendations on core aeration.
 Sometimes companies can’t even come close to agreeing on the square footage of a lawn with clear boundaries.
 Worse, some companies try to propose service plans based on customers’ over-the-phone estimates of the sizes of their yards, without ever seeing the lawns.

 Because most companies don’t employ representatives who can make informed judgments, many companies simply follow fixed routines—providing roughly the same treatment for every lawn and applying controls in a preventive, broad-scale manner rather than treating specific identified problems.